 It is very similar to Anibis.
 It works in the same way, providing classified advertisements.
 However, if you are already using Facebook, you do not have to create a new account to use it.
-It is directly available inside Facebook.
+It is directly available on Facebook.

 Many people are using Facebook Marketplace to sell large furniture, for instance.
 I think this is the best website for selling furniture.

 Keep in mind that there are things you are not allowed to sell on Facebook Marketplace.
 For instance, you cannot sell animals, weapons, or adult products.

 Over the last few years, I have sold many things.
 Some things are easy to sell.
 But some things are pretty challenging to sell.

 The things I sold the most were technology items.
 I mainly sell computer pieces.
 I have sold hard disks, graphics cards, processors, RAM, and network appliances.
 But, I have also sold a few other things than technology.
 For instance, I have also sold a fridge, a coffee machine, and a game console.

 In the end, I have successfully sold almost all the things I have tried to sell.
 I did not get as much for some items as I would have wanted.
 But overall, I was pretty happy with my selling.
 I am not a big seller.
 I may have sold maybe a hundred items in the last ten years.
 I have never flipped any item.
 But I do not want to have too many things at home that I do not use.

 There are a few things I am not selling when I need to get rid of them.

 Sometimes they are too hard to sell for the money you can get.
 And sometimes, it is just not worth it to sell some things.